angelheredia138/ValorantProAPI/README.md

 - **Parameters**: `{region}` (string) - one of `emea`, `pacific`, `americas`, or `china`.
 - **Response**: List of teams in the specified region.
-- **Caching**: If teams for the region already exist in the database, cached results are returned.
+- **Caching**: If teams for the region were scraped within the last hour, cached results are returned.
+Otherwise, a fresh scrape is performed.

 #### Scrape All Teams